vishvAsa/devaH/content/kalpaH/general/tattvam/science-magic.md

 - Certain devout people sometimes claim so-called "scientific" explanations for customs without properly understanding both: the custom itself and the meaning of "scientific" research.
 - Similarly, some reactionary atheists claim ritual is a waste of time without really understanding psychological benefits of ritual; with implicit belief that such a claim is "scientific".
 (Yet, the same people would find the japanese Tea ceremony - an intricate ritual - incredibly cool.)
 All this is apart from misquantifying the confidence they have in these beliefs as being 100%.
 When made aware of these defects, many people do correct themselves.

-Further, rational, error-free thought was highly regarded and sought after among the hindu-s, as the very structure of sAMkhya, nyAya, vaisheShika (../atomist) schools tell us.
+Further, rational, error-free thought was highly regarded and sought after among the hindu-s, as the very structure of sAMkhya, nyAya, vaisheShika (atomist) schools tell us.
 Of course there are remarkable achievements in mathematics, science engineering and medicine - described for example [here](../social-cultivation/intellect-sentiment/).

 - One of the above images links to a fine video, from the TV series upaniShat-ga~NgA, about 12th century bhAskarAchArya, author of liilAvatii - which makes many mentions of skeptical strands of hindu thought, and of the heliocentric theory which was the norm at that time amongst jyothiShI-s.